 Back to our automotive examples, the hydraulic lift you see at the garage that raises up your car with relatively little exertion uses Pascal’s Principle.
 And this is also the technology being used in the Cafflano Kompresso to ensure it can maintain pressure throughout the entire process.

 Cafflano have also added a squeezing, rather than pressing, motion on the user’s part to increase the pressure.
 The result?
 The Cafflano Kompresso is less than 200g in weight – far smaller than the average prosumer espresso machine.
 However, it creates a sustained nine bars of pressure while making 15g of espresso.

 How pressure is created in the Cafflano Kompresso.
 Credit: Cafflano

-Any time you make coffee, there are so many factors at play: the water source, temperature, bean freshness, roast profile, the passion of your barista… But if you want true espresso, then you’re going to need pressure.
+Any time you make coffee, there are so many factors at play: the water source, temperature, bean freshness, roast profile, the passion of your barista… But if you want true espresso quality, pressure is needed.
 And most of the time, it’ll be nine bars of it.

 Please note: Cafflano is a sponsor of Perfect Daily Grind and was consulted in the creation of this article.
 They have received a courtesy copy of the article prior to publication but have exerted no editorial control over the final copy.